ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ### Example 2: Having a SUIT Manifest include the Trusted Component Binary

-In this example, the SUIT manifest contains the entire Trusted Component Binary using the integrated-payload (see {{I-D.ietf-suit-manifest}} Section 7.6).
+In this example, the SUIT manifest contains the entire Trusted Component Binary as an integrated payload (see {{I-D.ietf-suit-manifest}} Section 7.5).

-A Trusted Component Developer delegates to the TAM the task of delivering the Trusted Component Binary in the SUIT manifest.
-The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the URI parameter with identifier "#tc".
-The Trusted Component Developer provides the SUIT manifest to the TAM.
+A Trusted Component Developer delegates the task of delivering the Trusted Component Binary to the TAM inside the SUIT manifest.
+The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the URI parameter with identifier "#tc", in the envelope.
+The Trusted Component Developer transmit the entire bundle to the TAM.

 The TAM serves the SUIT manifest containing the Trusted Component Binary to the device in an Update message.

 Pros:

- - The device can obtain the Trusted Component Binary and its SUIT manifest together in one Update message
+ - The device can obtain the Trusted Component Binary and the SUIT manifest in one Update message.
- - The Trusted Component Developer does not have to host a server to deliver the Trusted Component Binary directly to devices
+ - The Trusted Component Developer does not have to host a server to deliver the Trusted Component Binary to devices.

 Cons:

- - The TAM must host the Trusted Component Binary itself, rather than delegating such storage to the Trusted Component Developer
+ - The TAM must host the Trusted Component Binary rather than delegating storage to the Trusted Component Developer.
- - The TAM must deliver Trusted Component Binaries in Update messages, which result in increased Update message size
+ - The TAM must deliver Trusted Component Binaries in Update messages, which increases the size of the Update message.

 ~~~~
     +------------+           +-------------+